Overview of Scrum Process

 5. The Daily Scrum Meeting

 The daily scrum meeting usually takes place at the same time to discuss the necessary task to reach the sprint goal.
-This is an informal meeting lasting usually 15 minutes and scrum master takes initiative to make it happen daily.
-The purpose of the meeting is to keep each member of the scrum team in the same alignment and make a plan of work for the next 24 hours without compromising the goal.
+This informal meeting usually lasts 15 minutes, and the scrum master takes the initiative to make it happen daily.
+The purpose of the meeting is to keep each scrum team member in the same alignment and make a plan of work for the next 24 hours without compromising the goal.
 In this meeting, the team members usually keep focussing on three questions –

 - What did I do yesterday to meet the sprint goal?